-With that in mind, here is what happened next to the players to feature in that famous match-up:
+But what happened to the players to feature in that famous match-up?

 GK: Jens Lehmann